dysnix/helmfiles/README.md

               - relatve_values.yaml.gotmpl
 ```

-Basically, the value map passed as `_setup.release` is the main release helmfile configuration, thus you are free to use any key which is valid for a helmfile release.
+Basically, the value map passed as `_set.release` is the main release helmfile configuration, thus you are free to use any key which is valid for a helmfile release.

 One tricky moment here is that we translate paths in some stanzas such as `values`, `secrets` etc. For these paths you have to specify a path **relative from your parent helmfile**, but not from the child (i.e the release which we are including).

+## Helmfile release customization (`_set`)

+Each release default configuration settings as well as the control interface can be glanced under the `_set` key in `releases/RELEASE_NAME/default.yaml` and `releases/RELEASE_NAME/preset/*.yaml`.

 ## Contribute